rust-lang/rust/src/doc/trpl/pointers.md

 This gives you flexibility without sacrificing performance.

 You may think that this gives us terrible performance: return a value and then immediately box it up ?!
-Isn't that the worst of both worlds?
+Isn't this pattern the worst of both worlds?
 Rust is smarter than that.
-There is no copy in this code. `main` allocates enough room for the `box`, passes a pointer to that memory into `foo` as `x`, and then `foo` writes the value straight into that pointer.
-This writes the return value directly into the allocated box.
+There is no copy in this code. `main` allocates enough room for the `box`, passes a pointer to that memory into `foo` as `x`, and then `foo` writes the value straight into the `Box<T>`.

 This is important enough that it bears repeating: pointers are not for optimizing returning values from your code.
 Allow the caller to choose how they